JabinTasnimUrmy/raft.tla/My_dayToday_Progress.md

 - Debugging: This required the most painstaking effort.
 The process involved:
    - For each "not specified" error, identifying the action and variable, analyzing if the action should change it, and adding it either to an assignment (var' = ...) or the UNCHANGED list.
    - For each "UNCHANGED conflict", identifying the action and variable, finding where the variable was being changed (e.g., messages by Send/Reply/Discard), and meticulously correcting the UNCHANGED clause to exclude that variable.
-This often required adding explicit UNCHANGED lists to internal branches of complex actions like HandleMetadataRequest and HandleAppendEntriesResponse, rather than relying on a single final UNCHANGED clause.
+This often required adding explicit UNCHANGED lists to internal branches of complex actions like HandleMetadataRequest and NetAggHandleAppendEntriesResponses, rather than relying on a single final UNCHANGED clause.
 Made heavy use of variable groupings (serverVars, logVars, etc.) but had to be careful they didn't incorrectly include a variable changed in a specific branch.
 Repeatedly iterated through fixing one error, re-running, and addressing the next.

 Outcome: After numerous iterations and careful checking of almost every action's variable assignments and UNCHANGED clauses, successfully resolved all specification completeness and UNCHANGED conflict errors.
 It requires significant perseverance in detailed TLA+ debugging.